Objective Work Plan

 - Form, Guide

-The Objective Work Plan (OWP) and Project Abstract forms are required with all ANA grant applications.
-Both are included in ANA’s application kit as fillable forms in Grants.Gov.
-For electronic submission, the forms must be completed in Grants.Gov.
+The Objective Work Plan (OWP) form is required with all ANA grant applications.
+It is included in ANA’s application kit as a fillable form in Grants.Gov.
+For electronic submission, the form must be completed in Grants.Gov.

-In the event that an applicant has requested and been granted an exception to apply in paper format, fillable versions of the OWP and Project Abstract forms are available for download here:
+In the event that an applicant has requested and been granted an exception to apply in paper format, a fillable version of the OWP form is available for download here:

 Objective Work Plan (OWP) Guidance